richardroyal/redeploy_wordpress_dandelion/readme.md

 ### Assumes:

 * You are deploying WP Sites to a PHP-site container via dandelion.
 For example, Rackspace Cloudsites.
-* dandelion.yml deploys to production
+* dandelion.yml deploys to production.
+* wp-config.php is not in your repo.
+* You are not using a defualt WP theme.
-* You setup the config.cfg file correctly
+* You setup the config.cfg file correctly.
 * FTP credentials are the same for each site deployment - agency level access
   * You could extract the FTP credentials into command line arguments